Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ## 2.6 Tech-Support

-All the resource statististics and usage alert are forwarded to syslog.
+All the resource statististics and usage alerts are forwarded to syslog.
 The syslog is automatically monitored by the logrotate framework.
 During the techsupport data collection, all the syslog data added as part of the tech-support data archive.

 # 3 Unit Test